- Games, Toys, and Hobbies»

 History Delft Pottery

-"The history of ceramic art in Holland is mainly centred in the small town of Delft, which lies about nine miles to the north-west of Rotterdam, the first seaport of that country, from which canals extend in all directions.
+"The history of ceramic art in Holland is the main center of the small town of Delft, which lies about nine miles to the north-west of Rotterdam, the first seaport of that country, from which canals extend in all directions.
 We can assume that in Holland,"

 Delft - The Old Signs Of The Potters...